...

 3. Gamopilafo (Wedding Pilaf)

 A dish inseparable from Cretan weddings and joyful gatherings.
 Rice is simmered in a rich broth made from goats or lamb, then finished with lemon and butter, resulting in a velvety, aromatic flavour.
-Traditionally, Gamopilafo is slow-cooked to allow the flavors to fully develop.
-The typical serving of Gamopilafo at weddings is in generous portions, often presented at the center of the table for everyone to share.
+Traditionally, Gamopilafo is slow-cooked to allow the flavours to develop fully.
+The typical serving of Gamopilafo at weddings is generous, often presented at the centre of the table for everyone to share.
 It is eaten during celebrations as a symbol of unity and hospitality, bringing people together to enjoy this cherished dish.
 Always served warm, it evokes a sense of family bonds and tradition.

 4. Sfakianes Pites (Sfakia Cheese Pies)